dadatoa/nix-configs/README.md

 # My nixos system flake

+## TODO

+- [] issue with wifi in nara17 config : wifi ssid and passphrase does not get to config file in hosts
+- [] put the network config in a separate file like for utmlab-1
 ## system Flake

 The name of the specific flake to build the system is `myNixos`.
 So to rebuild the system you need to type this command as root or with `sudo` :